 I asked the owner of this little terrier in Taichung, Taiwan, why it was wearing sunglasses.
 She said that it was to prevent the dog from getting cataract.
 (Photo copyright © by Kaj Halberg)

-Pup of Taiwan dog, or Takasago dog, c.
-10 weeks old, Taichung, Taiwan.
-During Chinese New Year, a red scarf has been tied around its neck, with a red envelope fastened to it, on which is written ‘Wang-Wang’.
-The red envelope and the text both denote well-wishing.
-At the same time, ‘wang-wang’ is an imitation of a dog’s barking.
+During Chinese New Year, a red scarf has been tied around the neck of this c.
+12-week-old Taiwan dog.
+A red envelope, on which is written ‘wang-wang’, is fastened to it.
+The red colour of the envelope, as well as the text, denotes well-wishing.
+At the same time, ‘wang-wang’ is an imitation of a dog’s barking. – Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

 Dollman, G. (1937).
 The Basenji Dog.
 Journal of the Royal African Society 36 (143): 148-149